Plowshares movement: History

 The U.S. Plowshares group was deeply influenced by Catholicism and, in particular, the Catholic left movement of the late 1960s and the Catholic Worker Movement.
-The Plowshares movement takes its name from the idea of beating swords to ploughshares in the Book of Isaiah:
+The Plowshares movement takes its name from the idea of beating swords into ploughshares in the Book of Isaiah:

-On September 9, 1980, Fr Daniel Berrigan, SJ; his brother, Fr Philip Berrigan, SSJ, and six others (the "Plowshares Eight") began the Plowshares Movement under the premise of beating swords to ploughshares.
+On September 9, 1980, Daniel Berrigan, his brother Philip Berrigan, Molly Rush, Carl Kabat and four others (the "Plowshares Eight") began the Plowshares Movement under the premise of beating swords to ploughshares.
 They trespassed onto the General Electric Re-entry Division in King of Prussia, Pennsylvania, where Mark 12A reentry vehicles for the Minuteman III missile were made.
 They hammered on two reentry vehicles, poured blood on documents, and offered prayers for peace.
-They were arrested and charged with more than ten different felony and misdemeanor counts.
-On April 10, 1990, after 10 years of appeals, the Berrigans' group was re-sentenced and paroled for up to 23 and 1/2 months in consideration of time already served in prison.
-Their legal battle was re-created in Emile de Antonio's 1982 film In the King of Prussia, which starred Martin Sheen and featured appearances by the Plowshares Eight as themselves.
+They were arrested and charged with more than ten felony and misdemeanor counts.
+Following a 1981 trial, all were convicted on all counts, receiving sentences of up to ten years' imprisonment.
+On April 10, 1990, after nearly a decade of appeals, the eight defendants were re-sentenced and placed on probation for up to 23 and 1/2 months in consideration of the various amounts of time that each had already served in prison.
+The circumstances of their trial were re-created in Emile de Antonio's 1982 docudrama In the King of Prussia, which starred Martin Sheen as the trial judge.
+The Plowshares Eight appear in the film as themselves.
+A book of poetry by Anne Montgomery RSCJ, a Catholic sister who was one of the eight, was published in 2024; all of the living members of the group contributed to it.

 Actions

 Other actions followed.
-In 1983, the "Plowshares Eight" entered AVCO Systems Division, a manufacturing plant for MX and Pershing II missiles in Wilmington, Massachusetts, and damaged plans and equipment.
+In 1983, the "AVCO Plowshares" entered AVCO Systems Division, a manufacturing plant for MX and Pershing II missiles in Wilmington, Massachusetts, and damaged plans and equipment.
 They were arrested.
 The subsequent trial, including testimony from historian Howard Zinn, is documented in the film The Trial of the AVCO Plowshares by Global Village Video.
 As of 2000, some 71 such actions happened on several continents.
 There have been several more such actions since 2000.
 The longest sentences given to individuals were those meted out to the 1984 group, the Silo Pruning Hooks, two of which were sentenced to 18 years in federal prison for entering a Minuteman II missile silo.

 Pouring of blood

-Pouring of blood is a controversial symbolic act that has been traditionally conducted by Plowshares activists.
+Pouring of blood is a controversial symbolic act that has been traditionally conducted by Plowshares activists including Susan Crane.